michaelchien512/Gitlet/README.md

 **-log**
 Usage: java gitlet.Main log
 Description: Starting at the current head commit, display information about each commit backwards along the commit tree until the initial commit, following the first parent commit links, ignoring any second parents found in merge commits.
 (In regular Git, this is what you get with git log --first-parent).
-Here is an example of the exact format:

-   ===
-   commit a0da1ea5a15ab613bf9961fd86f010cf74c7ee48
-   Date: Thu Nov 9 20:00:05 2017 -0800
-   A commit message.

-   ===
-   commit 3e8bf1d794ca2e9ef8a4007275acf3751c7170ff
-   Date: Thu Nov 9 17:01:33 2017 -0800
-   Another commit message.

-   ===
-   commit e881c9575d180a215d1a636545b8fd9abfb1d2bb
-   Date: Wed Dec 31 16:00:00 1969 -0800
-   initial commit

 ***global-log***\